 These Easter egg placemat tutorials are easy to follow and fun to do for Easter sewing project ideas, and you can do it in one afternoon.

 Maybe we don’t use placemats for everyday use, but I convince you this egg-shape placemat is a must to have for your upcoming Easter dinner.
-It is super cute and cheerful for easy Easter table decoration and a perfect pair with this adorable DIY mitered cloth napkins.
+It is super cute and cheerful for easy Easter table decoration and a perfect pair with this DIY mitered cloth napkins and this adorable egg cozy.

 I use quilt batting to give weight on the placemat.
 The batting I bought was two layer, so from 1 meter of batting, I can have more than ten egg-shaped placemats because I only use one sheet for the mat.